Tungsten Moon landscape

 The radar system has a range of 2000 meters and measures height above terrain and vertical velocity (rate of altitude change).
 Using the Doppler effect, the radar also computes a horizontal speed when the spacecraft is within 45 degrees of vertical.
 The horizontal speed is fed into a cross-pointer indicator to give the pilot a visual indication of the horizontal speed and direction.
 Radar system displays and readouts are located on the right-hand side of the cockpit windows.

-Once calibrated on the ground, the IMU can be used to set the orientation of the artificial horizon “nav ball” indicator on the left-hand side of the cockpit windows.
-In flight, the IMU updates its estimate of the spacecraft altitude above a baseline, and its speed, relative to the center of the moon.
+Once calibrated on the ground, the IMU can be used to set the orientation of the artificial horizon “nav ball” indicator.

 Packet Radio System

 Certain ground-based installations act as repeaters in a global data packet forwarding network.
-The SkyDart pilot can request and receive information from ground stations or other spacecraft anywhere on or above the moon.
+The SkyDart pilot receives short messages from ground stations or other spacecraft anywhere on or above the moon.

-SkyDart uses a 68000-based, 16-bit microcomputer for navigation and autopilot functions.
+SkyDart uses a 68030-based, 16-bit microcomputer for on-board computing.
 Applications are programmed using the Forth language.
-Built-in control and measurement functions include:
+Built-in FMS functions include: